South Korea · duration itinerary

 - Morning~120 minHaeundae Beachbeach

 Busan's most famous beach, known for its wide sandy shore and clear waters.
-It's a vibrant spot popular for swimming, sunbathing, and people-watching, with many cafes and restaurants lining the promenade.
+It's a lively spot, especially in summer, with many cafes and restaurants lining the promenade.

-- Visit early in the morning for a more tranquil experience.
+- Visit early in the morning for a more peaceful experience.

-A bustling traditional market offering a wide array of fresh seafood, street food, produce, and local goods.
-It's an excellent place to sample authentic Busan snacks and experience local life.
+A bustling traditional market near Haeundae Beach, offering a wide array of fresh seafood, local snacks, and street food.
+It's a great place to sample authentic Busan flavors.

 - Try the 'tteokbokki' (spicy rice cakes) and 'sijang gukbap' (market soup).